 The unsurprising connection between increase in the use of technology and weight gain goes all the way back to the time when activities which require no physical exercise came into being.
 Sitting around, conventional wisdom states, causes weight gain, sluggishness, and other issues.
 Until now, however, the direct connection between blue light exposure and these other factors remained hidden.
 Confounding the two, a sedentary lifestyle and blue light exposure, can only cause more of the same problems.

 You should expect more studies on this subject in the future.
 For now, however, with the knowledge we have, what should we do?
 The answer is clear: limit blue light exposure for a healthier life.
 Much has been said on the connection between blue light and sleep.
 Now that we know it affects this other central area of life and health, we have all the more reason to step up and do something about it.

-As more and more information is exposed through scientific research, it’s increasingly clear that protecting your eyes and yourself has never been more important.
-Many of us are anchored to a digital device throughout the day and on into the evening, so having a pair of GUNNARS to help shield you from harmful blue light is a must.
+As more and more information comes out through scientific research, increasing clarity on the subject of protecting your eyes comes with it.
+Such protection has never been more important.
+Many of us find ourselves anchored to a digital device throughout the day and on into the evening.
+Protection, for such people, only becomes more important.
+Take action today and improve your health.
+Having a pair of GUNNARS to help shield you from harmful blue light is a must.
 In fact, with our two new styles, Cypher and Trooper, now on gunnar.com, the choices available are even better.
 Now’s the time to end the pain of eyestrain, and apparently, weight gain.